brocades/project-myreads-alan/README.md

 ## Running the application

-In order to run the application type `npm start` from the root folder of the application.
+In order to run the application you will need to install all its dependencies first by running the command `npm install` while in the root folder of the application and then, after all dependencies are installed, just type `npm start`.

 ### `BooksApp`